 By leaving your contact e-mail and name at the bottom of this page, we can send you updates as we locate property to build on and builders to partner with.

 What are the cost of these homes?
 They should cost about the same cost as typical stick construction in your area, just without the utility bills.
-We estimate about $90 per square foot for the homes, plus whatever the land and garage costs are.
-A 1,300 square foot 2-bedroom 2 bath home with a double garage should be around $150,000.
+We estimate about $100 per square foot for the homes, plus whatever the land and garage costs are.
+A 1,300 square foot 2-bedroom 2 bath home with a double garage should be around $160,000.
 There should be a selection of smaller and larger homes than this being built, and this will be coordinated with the Veterans who want to buy them based on the response in each area.
 We will also be building smaller homes (800-900 sq ft) so more people will be able to afford to build an EPH.

 What is a "SIP" home?
 Structural Insulated Panels (SIPs) are a high performance building system for residential and light commercial construction.
 The panels consist of an insulating foam core sandwiched between two structural facings, typically oriented strand board (OSB).
 We have a building technique that takes SIP's to a whole new level of efficiency.
 By using SIP's, a particular kind of foundation, and some design improvements to traditional construction, the result is a model home so efficient, that it breaks the rating system.